 As we returned to our respective homes, we hit the ground running with fresh ideas and a sense of awe.
 We had experienced something together that was so transformative, so unreal, that it would affect us not only for our time at Toptal, but for the rest of our lives.

-The true value to come out of this trip wasn’t found in the features we designed or the code we wrote; it was in the culture we defined.
+The true value to come out of this trip wasn’t found in the features we designed or the code we wrote; it was in the remote company culture we defined.

 We’ll do it again.
 And again.
 And again.